NYHL Draft Procedures

 Evaluations will be held at the beginning of the season for all age divisions.
 The purpose of evaluations is to grade each skater’s ability for the subsequent draft.
 Because of the wide array of experience within the coaching ranks, evaluations will adhere to a standardized drill plan.
 Evaluation plans will be developed and approved by the House League Coordinator and Hockey Director, and will be provided to all coaches before evaluations.
 Additionally, the House League Coordinator and Hockey Director will hold a meeting with all house league coaches prior to the tryouts where tryout structure, content, process, and goals will be reviewed.
 Division coordinators shall be responsible for ensuring that tryout plans are adhered to at all scheduled tryout sessions and that any problems concerning the tryout process are brought to the attention of the House League Coordinator and Hockey Director immediately.
 All house league coaches are expected to support the tryout process to the best of their ability.

 In order to maximize the effectiveness if the draft, players are encouraged to attend all scheduled tryout sessions.
-During the evaluation, players will be graded on a scale of 1-5 (1 being the least skilled, 5 being the most skilled) in each of the following criteria:
+During the evaluation, players will be graded on a scale of 1-5 (1 being the least skilled, 5 being the most skilled) in a series of ice hockey specific criteria.

 B. Carpooling/Sibling Requests